 This tutorial will learn a simple and easy trick to reset Windows 10 start menu to default.
 The best part of this method is that you don’t have to do any system reset.
-Thus, you will be able to get back the old and default style of the Windows 10 start menu without any headaches or significant hassles.
+Thus, you will be able to get back to the old and default style of the Windows 10 start menu without any headaches or significant hassles.

 Windows 10 start menu is an essential aspect of the Windows 10 experience.
-Like any other program, it can also malfunction and cause problems like non-responding start menu, stuck windows tiles, inaccessible right-click menu for live tiles, etc. In those situations, it is necessary to reset the Windows 10 start menu.
+Like any other program, it can malfunction and cause problems like a non-responding start menu, stuck windows tiles, an inaccessible right-click menu for live tiles, etc. It is necessary to reset the Windows 10 start menu in those situations.

 As you know, Windows 10 start menu allows users to access their favorite programs and apps quickly.
-Plus, moving tiles shows additional information without accessing apps, such as current temperature in whether apps, task reset information in games tiles, etc.
+Plus, moving tiles shows additional information without accessing apps, such as the current temperature in whether apps, task reset information in games tiles, etc.

 How to reset Windows 10 Start Menu to default

-All these smart and essential features of the Windows 10 start menu make it one of Windows’s most important and frequently used features.
+All these intelligent and essential features of the Windows 10 start menu make it one of Windows’s most essential and frequently used features.
 If the start menu doesn’t work as intended, it causes a lot of inconvenience to users.
 If your system’s start menu is also not working correctly, you should try to reset it.

 To reset the Windows10 start menu, you can find some third-party apps and software.
 Although, you can also reset Windows 10 start menu without using a third-party program.

-Users should know that they will send it to its default st by resetting the start menu, which means all the user-defined shortcuts will be removed.
+Users should know that they will send it to its default by resetting the start menu, which means all the user-defined shortcuts will be removed.

 I have mentioned all the necessary steps to reset Windows 10 start menu below to help you out.

 Step 1: Go to Windows 10 search and write regedit, and hit enter to launch the Registry Editor.

 Step 2: After that, go to

-Step 3: Now, right-click on the DefaultAccount and choose the Delete option, as shown in the screenshot below.
+Step 3: Right-click on the DefaultAccount and choose the Delete option, as shown in the screenshot below.

 Lastly, restart your system to complete the Windows 10 Start Menu resetting process.